-Even if you stayed longer in San Pedro, it’s not economical to do all these tours.
+Even if you stayed longer in San Pedro, it’s not economical to do all these tours when you visit the Atacama Desert.
 We recommending choosing a couple based on your time and interests, making sure to combine various types of landscapes.
 Consider doing the all day Salar de Atacama tour one day and then the late afternoon Moon Valley tour the next, for example.
 Or the early morning El Tatio Geyser tour one morning and the Moon Valley the next afternoon.

 On a tight budget, walk to the Pukara de Quito and cycle to the Moon and Death Valleys.
 Bicycles can be rented from around CLP3500 ($7) for 6 hours or CLP6000 ($12) for 24 hour anywhere in town.

-Wikitravel has some great advice on how to cope with issues like altitude sickness, solar radiation and other health concerns in San Pedro De Atacama.
+Wikitravel has some great advice on how to cope with issues like altitude sickness, solar radiation and other health concerns that can occur when you visit the Atacama Desert, a high-altitude desert.
 Take these seriously as the combination of high altitude, dry air and strong sun make this an very intense environment, especially when your tours have you waking up early, going to bed late and spending a lot of time out in the elements.